nexmo-community/python-stepup-auth/README.md

 # Python Stepup Authentication Using the Vonage Verify API

+## ❗❗❗ **This repo is now deprecated.
+You can find up-to-date sample code for this and other tasks in the [Vonage Python Code Snippets repo](https://github.com/Vonage/vonage-python-code-snippets).
+Check the [Vonage Developer Blog](https://developer.vonage.com/en/blog) for more blog posts and tutorials.
+For more sample Vonage projects, check the [Vonage Community GitHub repo](https://github.com/Vonage-Community).**

 Please refer to the [tutorial](/verify/tutorials/step-up-authentication/introduction/python) for instructions on how to configure and run this application.

 This repo contains the example code for our tutorial on using the Vonage Verify API to authenticate a user by their mobile phone number.
 It is written in Python 3 using the Flask framework.